wxcctechsummit/wxcclabguides/labs/APIs.md

 This lab will deal with `cars`

 ## 1. Understand Contact Start and Contact End Timestamps are in Unix/ Epoch format
-- Epoch time for fields `cstts` and `cetts` can be understood my looking at the Epoch converter https://www.epochconverter.com/
+- Epoch time for fields `cstts` (Contact Start Time Stamp) and `cetts` (Contact end Time Stamp) can be understood by looking at the Epoch converter https://www.epochconverter.com/

 ## 2. Copy the Same CSR Request GET CSR Request and tweak it to a CAR request.
-- A CAR is in the format : https://rest.wxcc-us1.cisco.com/aws/api/cars/{session}-{timestamp}-{event}
+- A CAR (Contact Activity Record) is in the format : https://rest.wxcc-us1.cisco.com/aws/api/cars/{contactsession}-{timestamp}-{event}

-- Session : CSR
+- Contact Session Record : CSR
 - Timestamp : The `cstts` Contact start time stamp of the event
 - Event: the event name: `new`, `ivr-connected`, `parked`, `ended` etc.